zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

    The contract will be an early part of the development, though, if only to store the participants which are still in good standing so that the nodes can look up who to talk to.
-1. The index assigned to each node is the hash of its public key, interpreted as a scalar mod N (the secp256k1 group order.
-Keep hashing the hash until it corresponds to something less than N, which happens about 99.9999999% of the time.)
+1. <a href="node-indices"/> The index assigned to each node is its ordinal index in some list, such as the service agreement which the group is signing reports to.
 2. Nodes contact each other through a DHT, looking up the other participants' host info via their public keys.
 Chainlink will run a bootstrap node for this DHT.
-3. <a id="coefficient-request"/>Every node requests the coefficient commitments (*Cᵢₖ*, in section 2.4, step 1 of [Stinson and Strobl 2001 ](https://www.researchgate.net/profile/Willy_Susilo/publication/242499559_Information_Security_and_Privacy_13th_Australasian_Conference_ACISP_2008_Wollongong_Australia_July_7-9_2008_Proceedings/links/00b495314f3bcaaa46000000.pdf#page=426)) of every other node.
+3. Every node requests the public keys of the coefficients (*Aᵢₖ=aᵢₖG*, in section 2.4, step 3 of [Stinson and Strobl 2001 ](https://www.researchgate.net/profile/Willy_Susilo/publication/242499559_Information_Security_and_Privacy_13th_Australasian_Conference_ACISP_2008_Wollongong_Australia_July_7-9_2008_Proceedings/links/00b495314f3bcaaa46000000.pdf#page=426)) of every other node.
-   1. In the happy path, the nodes comply with these requests, sending the same commitments to every other node.
-In the final version of the protocol, these should be preceded by a signed merkle-tree commitment to the full set of coefficients, and the commitments should be sent as signed batches of merkle subtrees, along with the merkle path to the initial commitment.
+   1. In the happy path, the nodes comply with these requests, sending the same public keys to every other node.
+In the final version of the protocol, these should be preceded by a signed merkle-tree commitment to the full set of keys, and the keys should be sent as signed batches of merkle subtrees, along with the merkle path to the initial commitment.

       **In the initial version** assuming the happy path, the commitments can just be sent over as a block.
-   2. Failure 1: A node sends inconsistent commitments to other nodes.
+   2. Failure 1: Some node sends inconsistent coefficient-public-keys *Aᵢₖ* to other nodes.
 In the final version the nodes publish the initial commitments they've received from every other node, and every node compares them.
 Any inconsistencies are reported to a smart contract where the offending node has a stake, and it is slashed (this is the reason the commitments should be sent in small batches with independent signatures, so that on-chain verification is not too expensive.)
-The node is removed from further participation in the DKG.
-      **In the first initial version**, the offending node is just removed without being slashed.
-That much is already implemented.
+The node is removed from further participation in the DKG. **In the first initial version**, the offending node is just removed without being slashed.
-   3. Failure 2: A node fails to send some portion of its commitments.
-Handling this is more complex, because it cannot be cryptographically verified.
+   3. Failure 2: A node fails to send some portion of its commitments to some other node.
+Punishing this directly is more complex, because it cannot be cryptographically verified.
+It's tempting to add a financial penalty for consistent failure to deliver, but not strictly necessary, since the protocol is designed to continue if some fraction of nodes drop out.
-      After a certain number of blocks, the expectant recipient node reports the failure on a smart contract.
-Other nodes can report to the contract that they have the data, along with their host address, and the expectant node can then ask them for it.
-This allows the group to route around partial network failures.

-      If some node offers missing data, and then doesn't provide it, the reporting procedure repeats with a complaint about missing data from that node.
-To prevent an arbitrary regress by hostile nodes, this process can only cycle a limited number of times (say, three.)

-      The first time a threshold of nodes report some node as having failed to provide its commitments, probably no penalty should be levied.
-But repeated failure should probably be penalized heavily, and at the least the node should be removed from the group for all future key generation.

-      **In the initial version**, we'll just pretend this can't happen.
-In a later version, we'll just drop the failing node from the group, and exclude them for the lifetime of the key.
-(They can come back to later rounds if they failed during construction of an ephemeral key.)
+      However, it will be useful for any pair of nodes with a good connection to be able to request a third node's data from each other, in order to route around partial network failures.
+For this purpose, the nodes can publish to each other which portions of the data they have received.
+Since the messages are signed, there is no scope here for intermediaries to corrupt the data they forward.

+      Obviously, that is **not needed for the initial version.**
-4. All nodes ask all other nodes for their secret shares (*f*(*u*) and *f'*(*u*), in step 1 of section 2.4 in Stinson & Strobl.)
-Once they've verified their shares from a particular node, they announce to the network.
-   The response with the shares must include a merkle commitment to the calculation verifying the shares.
+4. All nodes *j* ask all other nodes *i* for their secret share (*fᵢ*(*j*), in the notation of step 1 of section 2.4 in Stinson & Strobl, where *j* is the [index described above](#node-indices).)
+Once they've verified their shares from a particular node, as in equation (2) in Stinson and Strobl, they announce to the network.
+In a later version, the response with the shares must include a merkle commitment to the calculation verifying the shares.
    (These are just sums of scalar multiples of the transmitting node's commitments, so they can be arranged in nice binary trees using associativity.)
 Nodes broadcast to the group who they've received correct shares from.
    1. If some node doesn't respond to some other node with its secret shares by a certain number of blocks, the recipient can post a request on the coordinating contract.
 If the mandated sender repeated fails to respond